-DP Strategy and OP Action Output Measure Progress Annual Comments Work with the Hawkesbury Tourism Advisory Committee and the Regional Strategic Alliance in the enhancement of the visitor information website.
+DP Strategy & DP Action Output measure Progress Annual Comments Work with the Hawkesbury Tourism Advisory Committee and the Regional Strategic Alliance in the enhancement of the visitor information website.
 Enhancements completed Ongoing Council staff have been meeting with Destination NSW, the Hawkesbury Visitor Economy Advisory Committee, the Regional Strategic Alliance and their Western Sydney City Deal colleagues to: Note the findings from the Regional Strategic Alliance "Wake Up" campaign Note the findings from the Destination NSW "The River is Just the Beginning" campaign Explore the identification of common tourism issues and opportunities for collaboration and alignment of strategies and actions Identify opportunities for the promotion of Hawkesbury via a range of additional web, media and information services to the most relevant market sectors Develop and implement a program of updates for the visitor Information website.
 Upon receipt of confirmation from the State Government regarding Council's role in the ongoing implementation of the Hawkesbury Visitor Economy Advisory Committee Tourism Strategy, Council can continue with the enhancement of the visitor information website.
-Work with support agencies to investigate employment opportunities for people with disability Programs implemented Completed Implemented Nepean Jobs for All program in conjunction with Regional Strategic Alliance partners.
+Work with the Hawkesbury Tourism Advisory Committee and the Regional Strategic Alliance in the enhancement of the visitor information website.
+Enhancements completed Completed Implemented Nepean Jobs for All program in conjunction with Regional Strategic Alliance partners.
 The project resulted in development of online resources for small business detailing employer and employee supports available and increased employment opportunities in two Hawkesbury-based businesses for people with disabilities.
+Prepare a brief for a Hawkesbury Brand Strategy.
+Strategy brief completed Ongoing Council staff have been meeting with Destination NSW, the Hawkesbury Visitor Economy Advisory Committee, the Regional Strategic Alliance & Western Sydney City Deal colleagues to: - Note the findings from the Regional Strategic Alliance "Wake Up" campaign - Note the findings from the Destination NSW "The River is Just